uuboyscy/cameraOpenCV/README.md

    `cd ~/cameraOpenCV`
    `./startInstall.sh`

-*The installation needs about 4hours.*
+*The installation needs about 4 hours.*

 ### Step2